jubatus/website/source/en/fv_convert.rst

 The following is the overview of data conversion.

-As datum consists of string data and numeric data, there are flows of processing for each type of data.
+As datum consists of string data, numeric data and binary data, there are flows of processing for each type of data.

 For string data, first "string_filter_rules" is applied and the filtered data are added to the datum.
 Then, features are extracted from string data with "string_rules".

 For numeric data, first "num_filter_rules" is applied and filtered data are added to the datum.
 Then, features are extracted from string data with "num_rules".

+For binary data, features are extracted from binary data with "binary_rules".

 As some filters and feature extractors requires arguments, these are available in "string_rules" and "num_rules" if we prepare them in "string_types" and "num_types", respectively.